wichmann-lab/teamproject-photography/README.md

 2. By closing the Plug-in and using the X at the right end of the progress bar.
 ![cancelX](README-files/cancelX.gif)
 ### Errors
-+ If you want to add an unavailable setting or an invalid text (in example here: Helloworld) the following error will generated:
++ If you add an unavailable setting or an invalid text (in example here: Helloworld) the following error will generated:
 <img src="README-files/error_unavailablesettingTextfield.jpeg" width="500" height="550">

 + You can find all available settings by using the HELP-Button or see [Editing images](#editing-images)